fabric8io/fabric8/docs/openShiftDocker.md

     bash <(curl -sSL https://bit.ly/get-fabric8)

-This will start up OpenShift in a Docker container, as well as the Fabric8 console (hawtio) & some supporting containers that are used for logging & metrics.
+This will start up OpenShift in a Docker container, as well as the Fabric8 console (hawtio).

+If you would like to try out a fully-featured installation, including aggregated logs & metrics, you can pass in the `-k` ("kitchen sink") flag:

+    bash <(curl -sSL https://bit.ly/get-fabric8) -k

 If you want to start from scratch, deleting all previously created Kubernetes containers, you can pass in the `-f` flag: